Irish Language

 The IACC is proud to provide Irish language lessons at the club.
 We provide instruction in the Irish language (called Gaeilge) from beginner to advanced.
-Come and explore one of the most fascinating languages in the world, one with a rich tradition of culture and one that is a vital link in understanding the depth and breadth of the Irish culture and tradition.
+Come and explore one of the most fascinating languages in the world, one with a rich tradition of culture and one that is a vital link in understanding the depth and breadth of Irish culture and tradition.

 We meet every Wednesday at 7:30 at the Club, from September to June.